ninja31312/JSProcessing/README.md

-We simulate processing (http://www.processing.org) by JavascriptCore which comes from iOS 7.
+We simulate processing (http://www.processing.org) by JavascriptCore which must run by iOS 7 sdk or OS X 10.9.

 We make a prototype just for fun.